next-theme/theme-next-docs/source/docs/getting-started/index.md

 ```

 {% note warning %}
 Please be aware that some other documents or tutorials may suggest creating or directly modifying files such as `themes/next/_config.yml` and `node_modules/hexo-theme-next/_config.yml`.
 Indeed, doing so can be accepted by Hexo and serve as your theme configuration file.
 However, this approach can lead to many inconveniences.
-It is quite often running into conflict status when updating NexT theme via `git pull`, or need to merge configurations manually when upgrading to new releases.
-For the theme installed through npm, it is also difficult to modify the {% label primary@NexT config file %} in `node_modules`.
+For example, when upgrading the theme, custom modifications made to these default configuration files may lead to conflicts or be overwritten, causing data loss.
 Therefore, please use the previously introduced `_config.next.yml` file as the theme's configuration file, and avoid creating or modifying other theme configuration files to prevent conflicts.

 For more information, please refer to [Alternate Theme Config](/docs/getting-started/configuration.html) feature documentation.
 {% endnote %}